The following information is provided as a resource to candidates, if you have any questions please call our office at 845-334-5470.

 Please visit the State Board of Elections website for more information on State and Federal office.

-What Elected Offices will be on the Ballot in 2026? – Coming Soon
+*New* What Offices will be Elected in 2026?

 2026 Designating Petition Filings